pankod/superplate/documentation/docs/e2e-testing/wdio.md

 ---
 id: wdio
 title: WebdriverIO
+sidebar_label: WebdriverIO
-sidebar_label: Using WebdriverIO with Next.js for End to End testing
+description: Using WebdriverIO with Next.js for End to End testing
 ---

 *Next-gen browser and mobile automation test framework for Node.js.*